Nekland/Woketo/docs/index.md

     public function onMessage(string $data, AbstractConnection $connection)
     {
-        // This method is called when a text message is send }
+        // This method is called when a text message is sent }

     public function onBinary(string $data, AbstractConnection $connection)
     {
-        // This method is called when a binary message is send }
+        // This method is called when a binary message is sent }

     public function onError(WebsocketException $e, AbstractConnection $connection)